 But if you want the most qualified clients, that’s what you have to do.

 Likewise, you want to be the best fit for your clients.
-When there’s client alignment, the connection between the most qualified clients you can deliver the best results for, it’s a special feeling.
+When there’s client alignment, the connection between clients you can deliver the best results for, it’s a special feeling.

 Your boss will love you.
 The fulfillment side will love you.
 And best of all, the client will love you!